 - Generous 45-day money-back guarantee

-- Strong encryptions and No-Logs policy for complete privacy
+- Strong encryptions and No-Logs policy for increased online privacy

 - Optimized streaming and gaming servers